 This dry pond will greatly reduce flooding during heavy rain events, specifically the flooding that occurs at the intersection of Southland Drive S.W. and Braeside Drive S.W.

 Construction of the dry pond was completed in Spring 2019.

 Overall vehicle and pedestrian safety will be improved, traffic congestion reduced and emergency vehicle access unimpeded by flooding.

 John Ware and St. Benedict schools received a new soccer field and a baseball diamond.

 24 Street Storm Trunk Diversion

 Phase 1 - 4: Summer 2020 (see figure image on right)

-- Surface improvements – Paving works and upgrades to the intersection of 24th Street and Woodpark Boulevard S.W. will continue into 2020.
+- Surface improvements – Paving works and upgrades to the intersection of 24 Street and Woodpark Boulevard S.W. are complete.

 Bebo Grove Storm Pond

 A new storm pond was constructed in the Bebo Grove day use area of Fish Creek Provincial Park.